Best washing machine brands

-In this guide, we share what we've learnt about each of the biggest washing machine brands such as Bosch, Miele, Hotpoint, LG, Samsung and Beko.
-Our insider advice will reveal who does well in our tests, which brands you can trust to be reliable - and which brands you should avoid.
+In this guide, we share what we've learnt about each of the biggest washing machine brands, such as Bosch, Miele, Hotpoint, LG, Samsung and Beko.
+Our insider advice will reveal what does well in our tests, which brands you can trust to be reliable – and which brands you should avoid.

 Best and worst washing machine brands

-Below, we've collated all our washing machine test results since 2011, plus our unique reliability ratings and customer scores, so you can see at-a-glance how the key brands of washing machines stack up against each other.
+Below, we've collated all our washing machine test results since 2011, plus our unique reliability ratings and customer scores, so you can see, at a glance, how the key washing machine brands stack up against each other.
 Which? members should log in now to unlock the scores in the table.
 If you're not already a Which? member, try full access for one month with a £1 trial and discover the benefits of having thousands of product test results at your fingertips.